Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Neural network architectures and training details

 Table~\ref{tab:nn-details} summarizes the neural network architectures used in the numerical experiments.
 In all cases, each ensemble member is represented by a fully connected network that maps spatial coordinates to the corresponding flow variables.
 ReLU activations are employed in the hidden layers, while the final layer uses no activation for velocity components and a softplus activation for density and pressure to enforce positivity.

-The selected architectures provide sufficient expressive capacity to accurately represent the target variables, and similar DA performance is observed with larger networks (not shown), indicating limited sensitivity to network size.
+The selected architectures were chosen to provide sufficient expressive capacity to accurately represent the flow states encountered throughout the DA process.
+In practice, this capability can be assessed prior to the DA experiments using representative snapshots sampled from the forecast trajectories of a small number of ensemble members.
 In the 1D experiments (inviscid Burgers’ equation and the shock tube case), the networks are over-parameterized relative to the physical state dimension, a deliberate choice to ensure accurate representation of sharp structures while testing stability in high-dimensional weight space.
 In contrast, for the 2D blast-wave problem, the number of trainable parameters is already smaller than the corresponding physical state dimension.
 In practical 3D applications, where the discretized state dimension grows rapidly with spatial resolution, the parameter dimension need not scale proportionally, and we can therefore expect even greater gains in parameter efficiency.

+We also experimented with two alternative architecture choices.
+First, we tested deeper and wider variants of the currently selected architectures and observed similar DA performance for the Sod shock tube and blast wave cases.
+Second, we explored representing different flow variables using separate neural networks for each ensemble member.
+For example, in the Sod shock tube case, separate networks were used to represent density, velocity, and pressure individually.
+However, this led to less stable DA updates because the analysis could not reliably preserve shared structures across variables, such as maintaining consistent shock locations.
+Consequently, the final framework employs a single neural network to jointly represent all flow variables for each ensemble member.